Andrzej Mazurczak

-Andrzej “Andy” Piotr Mazurczak (born 27 December 1993) is a Polish professional basketball player for Wilki Morskie Szczecin of the Polish Basketball League (PLK).
+Andrzej “Andy” Piotr Mazurczak (born 27 December 1993) is a Polish professional basketball player for Zastal Zielona Góra in the Polish Basketball League (PLK).

 Professional career

 He played for Kavala of the Greek A2 Ethniki on 2016–17 and for the NINERS Chemnitz of the German ProA league in the 2017–18 season.

 On July 11, 2018, he signed with Cáceres Patrimonio de la Humanidad of the LEB Oro.

 On 12 August 2019, Mazurczak signed with Aris Leeuwarden of the Dutch Basketball League (DBL).
 He led Aris in both scoring and assists, with 16.5 points and 5.5 assists per game before the season was cancelled due to the COVID-19 pandemic.

 On July 29, 2021, he has signed with Stelmet Zielona Góra of the PLK.

 On June 10, 2022, he has signed with Wilki Morskie Szczecin of the Polish Basketball League (PLK).

+On June 1, 2025, he signed with Zastal Zielona Góra in the Polish Basketball League (PLK).

 National team career

 In summer 2017, he was a member of Poland’s national basketball team.